Implicit differentiation for fast hyperparameter selection in non-smooth convex learning: Conclusion

-This work was partially funded by the ERC Starting Grant SLAB ERC-StG-676943 , the ANR CaMeLOt ANR-20-CHIA-0001-01, and the ANR grant GraVa ANR-18-CE40-0005.
+\acks{This work was partially funded by the ERC Starting Grant SLAB ERC-StG-676943, the ANR BrAIN ANR-20-CHIA-0016, the ANR CaMeLOt ANR-20-CHIA-0001-01, and the ANR grant GraVa ANR-18-CE40-0005.
 Part of this work has been carried out at the Machine Learning Genoa (MaLGa) center, Università di Genova (IT).
-M. M. acknowledges the financial support of the European Research Council (grant SLING 819789).
+M. M. acknowledges the financial support of the European Research Council (grant SLING 819789). }

 {A\arabic{section}}